itshare4u/TestAwing/README.md

 ## Problem Constraints

 For a valid treasure hunt problem:
-- **Each chest number from 1 to p must appear exactly once** in the matrix
+- **Each chest number from 1 to p must appear at least once** in the matrix
-- **p must equal n×m** (total number of positions)
+- **Matrix size (n×m) must be ≥ p** to accommodate all chest numbers
-- This ensures every chest has a unique key and the problem is solvable
+- **Multiple chests can have the same number** (multiple keys for same chest)
-- The random data generator automatically enforces these constraints
+- The random data generator ensures these constraints are met

 ## Tech Stack